 Marcus, who lives in Southall, became an apprentice fresh out of school at 16.
 He had always liked the idea of an apprenticeship.
 He said: “I learn better by doing things rather than just listening to someone talk about them, so hands-on learning suits me.
 An apprenticeship also allowed me to continue my educational journey without racking up huge debts.”

 Marcus joined the council as a project monitoring apprentice in the council’s adult learning team.
-He completed his apprenticeship with flying colours, gaining a NVQ Level 3 in Business Administration and moving into full-time employment within a year.
+He completed his apprenticeship with flying colours, and moved into full-time employment within a year.

 Finding confidence